HB712 (2025) Compare Changes

 (e) Treatment of congenital deformities of the breast and/or chest wall.

 III.
-A violation of this subdivision is unprofessional conduct and is subject to discipline by the board of medicine and/or the office of professional licensure and certification.
+A violation of this subdivision is unprofessional conduct and is subject to discipline by the board of medicine under RSA 329, in conjunction with the office of professional licensure and certification under RSA 310.
+A violation of this subdivision shall not be grounds for additional civil or criminal liability.

 2 Title Change.
 Amend the title of RSA 332-M to read as follows: